 Through a combination of deploying cash, continuing to build a new non-registered portfolio with savings, and collecting those juicy dividend increases, this quarter has been fairly productive with a 5.85% bump in dividend income.
 I really do enjoy watching those dividends flow into the accounts.

-Not only do I enjoy watching the dividends flow into the account, I’m also a big believer in compounding returns (see how compounding can make you rich).
+Not only do I enjoy watching the dividends flow into the account, I’m also a big believer in compounding returns.
 In other words, the dividend cash is deployed into more income-producing stocks which then further increases the income of the portfolio, which is then used to buy even more stock.
 See how compounding works?
 It’s only a matter of time before the snowball grows a mind of its own.

 I welcome corrections/volatility as it gives investors in the accumulation phase a chance to buy quality companies (or index ETFs) at better prices, potentially increasing long-term returns.
 My target of 45k in dividend income by the end of 2018 is in sight.
 We shall see!